Boyne Valley

 Driving Hunts

-• Two driving Whodunits start in Dundalk – the Blackrock Coastal Trail and our Patrick Kavanagh Trail, the latter following in the footsteps of the famous Irish poet.
+• Two driving Whodunits start in Dundalk – the Blackrock Coastal Trail and our Patrick Kavanagh Trail which follows in the footsteps of the famous Irish poet.
+The Cooley Peninsula trail starts at Newry and ends near Dundalk, with beautiful coastal scenery.

-• The Boyne Valley drive starts at the amazing Monasterboice Crosses site in County Louth (shown in the photo) and ends near Navan.
+• The Boyne Valley drive starts at the amazing Monasterboice Crosses site in County Louth (shown in the photo).

-• Our first driving Whodunit in County Kildare is the Clane-Maynooth Trail.
+• Our first Whodunit in County Kildare is the Clane-Maynooth driving trail.

 • The Diamond Trail starts near Loughgall and ends at historic Tynan village.

-• Our trail around Lough Neagh starts at Oxford Island, exploring the western side of the Lough to Cranfield Church.
+• The Lough Neagh trail explores the western side of the Lough from Oxford Island to historic Cranfield Church.

-• The St Patrick’s Trail starts at historic Inch Abbey near Downpatrick.
+• Follow in the footsteps of St Patrick on our St Patrick’s Trail which starts at historic Inch Abbey, Downpatrick.

-As with Walking Hunts, the majority of clues on driving Whodunits are accessible for wheelchair users, or those with prams, as our detectives have determined routes with as few steps as possible.
-The amount of walking on a Driving Hunt is usually less than Walking Hunts and is also spread across a number of clue stops.
-Check individual Whodunit Hunt pages for full details (click on any link above, or in the map) for any access restrictions or mobility requirements.
+Most clues are suitable for wheelchair users or those with prams as our detectives have determined accessible routes as far as possible.
+The amount of walking is usually less than on Walking Hunts and spread across several clue stops.
+Check individual trail pages for full details.

 crime scene tape on white